 There are also a number of other attractions to enjoy around the dunes.
 Camel and horse drawn cart rides travel the dunes, while the more adventurous might try paragliding or sandboarding (a variation of snowboarding) which are offered by local companies.
 Views over the dunes can be enjoyed from the observation deck of the Sakyu Center, which is connected with the sand dunes by a chair lift.

 A short walk away from the dunes stands The Sand Museum, a unique museum that displays large sand sculptures by artists from around the world.
 In the past, sand exhibitions were held outdoors and in temporary structures, but in 2012 the sand museum moved into its own permanent building.

 Exhibitions change annually and last from mid April to early January of the following year.
 Every exhibition has its theme, typically a country or region.
 In 2019, the theme of the exhibition is South Asia.
 The exhibition lasts from April 13, 2019 to January 5, 2020.

 From Tottori Station, take a bus bound for the Tottori Sakyu (鳥取砂丘) and get off at the last stop.
 The one way ride takes 20 minutes and costs 370 yen.
 There are hourly departures from bus stop #0 in front of Tottori Station.

 By Kirin Jishi Loop Bus

-On weekends, national holidays and during the summer holidays (July 20 to August 31), the Kirin Jishi Loop Bus operates from Tottori Station to the sand dunes.
-Buses along the A-Course take about 25 minutes to reach the dunes while buses along the B-Course take about one hour.
-There are departures every 1-2 hours.
+On weekends and national holidays, and everyday during August, the Kirin Jishi Loop Bus operates from Tottori Station to the sand dunes.
+Buses take about 30 minutes to reach the dunes and there are 1-2 departures per hour.
 The fare is 300 yen per ride or 600 yen for a 1-day pass.